 About Shek O

-One of favourite hikes to take first-time visitors to Hong Kong is the Dragon’s Back Hike.
+I’ve often found that taking first timers to Hong Kong to Shek O, through the Dragon’s Back Hike gets the best response.
 The super easy hike which is situated within the Shek O Country Park offers visitors beautiful views of Shek O Beach, Big Wave Bay, and the Shek O Golf Course.
-Among the three, the Shek O Beach by far is the biggest attraction.
+Everyone gets wowed by the views from on top of the Dragon’s Back.

 How To Get To Shek O Beach

-Unlike Big Wave Bay that can be reached through a hike, the same isn’t true for Shek O Beach (not unless you hike via Big Wave Bay Beach).
+Unlike Big Wave Bay that can be reached through a hike, getting to Shek O Beach requires you to take a bus (not unless you hike via Big Wave Bay Beach).

 To get to Shek O, hop on to the Island Line and get to Shau Kei Wan.
 At Shau Kei Wan, take the exit to the bus terminal and catch bus no. 9 to Shek O. Or take the minibus (stop is next to the MTR exit) which costs a few dollars more, but is much faster.